Tanzanite | The Mineral Blue Zoisite

 The scientific name for tanzanite is blue zoisite however it was re named by the President and Chairman of the American jeweller Tiffany & Co shortly before introducing it to the world in 1968.

-Buy Rough Tanzanite
+Our Collection of Rough Tanzanite